At a Glance

 On September 1st, 2019, Foster Garvey PLLC and Garvey Schubert Barer merged to form Foster Garvey PC.

 Seattle-based Garvey Schubert Barer has grown to house a legal team of 100 attorneys in Seattle, Portland, New York, DC, and Beijing.
 With practice areas ranging from environmental law to intellectual property litigation, the firm has represented regional clients in the Pacific Northwest and international clients doing business across the Pacific.

 Pacific Northwest to Pacific Rim

 Garvey Schubert Barer's entrepreneurial tradition stretches back to 1966, when the firm was founded by three law school classmates just two years out of school.
-Garvey Schubert Barer's practice areas include business and corporate law, environmental and natural resources, intellectual property, employment and labor, real estate, litigation, government affairs, and trusts and estates.
+Garvey Schubert Barer's practice areas include business and corporate law, environmental and natural resources, employment and labor, government affairs, intellectual property, litigation, real estate, and trusts and estates.
 Most recently, the firm launched a hospitality, travel, and tourism practice based out of Seattle.

 Game, Set, Match